suit-wg/suit-report/draft-ietf-suit-report.md

 The suit-report-result-record indicates the exact point in the manifest or manifest dependency tree where the error occurred.

+NOTE: Some deployments use `SUIT_Command_Invoke`, which can transfer control to invoked code that never returns to the Manifest Processor.
+When a SUIT\_Report is produced for remote attestation, implementations often need to sign the report before attempting the invoke.
+Signing with an unconditional "success" result would be misleading if the invocation ultimately fails.
+Implementers can leave the invoke outcome implicit—allowing a verifier to infer that execution was handed off—or, when the result must be reported before invocation, use `suit-report-reason-invoke-pending` to signal that invocation is about to occur without asserting a final outcome.

 suit-report-capability-report provides a mechanism to report the capabilities of the Manifest Processor.
 The SUIT\_Capability\_Report is described in {{capabilities}}.
 The capability report is optional to include in the SUIT\_Report, according to an application-specific policy.
 While the SUIT\_Capability\_Report is not expected to be very large, applications should ensure that they only report capabilities when necessary in order to conserve bandwidth.
 A capability report is not necessary except when: